marcpages2020/GenesisEngine/README.md

  - Interactive path in assets window which lets the user move easilly bacwards in the file or folder path.
  - Meshes can be selected individually from inside a model pushing the arrow next to the file in the assets window.
  - Inside the configuration window there is an option under the resources tab which lets you delete all meta files and library files at shutdown so projects can be cleaned before releases or sending to mates.
+## Third assignment
+- Debug errors on the shader editor screen.
+- Gerstner waves for the water shader.
+- Color editor in the uniforms editor.